Weak extinction versus global exponential growth of total mass for superdiffusions: Introduction

 In all the work mentioned above, $\beta$ is assumed to be H\"older continuous.
 In this paper, we relax this condition by using results of \cite{Chen:2002, Song:2002, Gesztesy:1991, Gesztesy:1995, Zhao:1992} on Schr\"odinger operators.
-The results of this paper are new even under the assumption that $\beta$ is H\"older continuous.
-Furthermore, even under the H\"older continuity assumption, the arguments of this paper can not be simplified by much.
+The results of this paper are new even under the assumption that $\beta$ is H\"older-continuous.
+Furthermore, even under the H\"older-continuity assumption, the arguments of this paper can not be simplified by much.

-Before we give the main results of this paper, let us introduce some definitions and notations.
+Before we give the main results of this paper, let us introduce some definitions and notation.

 \begin{definition}[Kato class] \rm A measurable function $q$ on $\R^d$ is said to be in the {\it Kato class} ${\bf K}(\xi)$ if

 \end{definition}